janl/mustache.js/README.md

 ## Testing

 To run the mustache.js test suite, run `rake spec`.
 All specs will be run first with JavaScriptCore (using `jsc`) and again with Rhino, using `java org.mozilla.javascript.tools.shell.Main`.

+JavaScriptCore is used from the OSX default location:

+    /System/Library/Frameworks/JavaScriptCore.framework/Versions/A/Resources/jsc

 To install Rhino on OSX, follow [these instructions](Rhino Install).

 ### Adding Tests